José M. Cabanillas

-José Manuel Cabanillas (September 23, 1901 – September 5, 1979), was a rear admiral in the United States Navy who as an executive officer of the USS Texas participated in the invasions of North Africa, the Battle of Normandy (also known as D-Day), and the invasion of Southern France (Operation Dragoon) during World War II.
+José Manuel Cabanillas (September 23, 1901 – September 15, 1979), was a rear admiral in the United States Navy who as an executive officer of the USS Texas participated in the invasions of North Africa, the Battle of Normandy (also known as D-Day), and the invasion of Southern France (Operation Dragoon) during World War II.

 Early years

 Cabanillas was born to José C. Cabanillas and Asunción Grau de Cabanillas in the city of Mayagüez, which is located in the western coast of Puerto Rico.
 There he received his primary and secondary education.
 In 1917, at the age of 16, he was sent to Alabama to attend the Marion Military Institute.
 In the school he underwent a two-year preparatory course which prepared him for the United States Naval Academy.

 Naval career

 He graduated from the institute in 1919 and on June 16, 1920, received an appointment from Arthur Yager, the U.S.-appointed governor of Puerto Rico from 1913 to 1921, to attend the United States Naval Academy.
 Cabanillas graduated from the Academy on June 4, 1924, and was commissioned an ensign in the U.S. Navy.
-Prior to World War II, Cabanillas served aboard various cruisers, destroyers and submarines.
+Prior to World Wared aboard various cruisers, destroyers and submarines.
 Among the battleships that he served in were the USS Florida, USS Colorado and USS Oklahoma.

-From June 1927 to January 1928 he received instruction in submarines and earned his Submarine Warfare Insignia badge at the Submarine Base, New London, Connecticut, after which he served in the USS S-3 until May 1930.
+From June 1927 to January 1928, he received instruction in submarines and earned his Submarine Warfare Insignia badge at the Submarine Base, New London, Connecticut, after which he served in the USS S-3 until May 1930.
 Cabanillas earned a Master of Science in June 1932 from Yale University.
-Subsequent assignments included service as Squadron Radio and Sound Officer of Submarine Squadron 3, District Communications Officer in San Juan, Puerto Rico, executive officer of the USS Taylor (DD-94) in 1938 during the ship's decomissioning, and as Commanding Officer of the US Naval Communications Station at Balboa in the Panama Canal Zone, where he served until shortly after the attack on Pearl Harbor.
+Subsequent assignments included service as Squadron Radio and Sound Officer of Submarine Squadron 3, District Communications Officer in San Juan, Puerto Rico, executive officer of the USS Taylor (DD-94) in 1938 during the ship's decommissioning, ships company on USS Raleigh, and in 1939 as Radio Material Officer of the US Naval Communications Station at Balboa in the Panama Canal Zone, where he served until shortly after the attack on Pearl Harbor.